k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 This means for example that `my-k8ssandra-dc1-default-sts-3` will be deleted before `my-k8ssandra-dc1-default-sts-2`.
 {{% /alert %}}

+## Bootstrap and decommission order

+A K8ssandra cluster will always bootstrap new nodes and decommission existing nodes in a strictly deterministic order that strives to achieve balanced racks.

+When scaling up, the operator will add new nodes to the racks with the fewest nodes.
+When scaling down, the operator will remove nodes from the racks with the most nodes.
+If two racks have the same number of nodes, the operator will start with the rack that comes first in the datacenter definition.

+Let's take a look at an example.
+Suppose we have a 3 node cluster with the following racks:

+* `rack1` with 1 node
+* `rack2` with 1 node
+* `rack3` with 1 node

+Now let's scale up to, say, 8 nodes.
+The operator will bootstrap 5 new nodes, exactly in the following order:

+* `rack1` will scale up from 1 to 2 nodes; the total number of nodes in the cluster is now 4;
+* `rack2` will scale up from 1 to 2 nodes; the total number of nodes in the cluster is now 5;
+* `rack3` will scale up from 1 to 2 nodes; the total number of nodes in the cluster is now 6;
+* `rack1` will scale up from 2 to 3 nodes; the total number of nodes in the cluster is now 7;
+* `rack2` will scale up from 2 to 3 nodes; the total number of nodes in the cluster is now 8.

+The resulting topology will be as follows:

+* `rack1` with 3 nodes
+* `rack2` with 3 nodes
+* `rack3` with 2 nodes

+Now let's scale down back to 3 nodes.
+The operator will decommission 5 nodes, exactly in the following order:

+* `rack1` will scale down from 3 to 2 nodes; the total number of nodes in the cluster is now 7;
+* `rack2` will scale down from 3 to 2 nodes; the total number of nodes in the cluster is now 6;
+* `rack1` will scale down from 2 to 1 nodes; the total number of nodes in the cluster is now 5;
+* `rack2` will scale down from 2 to 1 nodes; the total number of nodes in the cluster is now 4;
+* `rack3` will scale down from 2 to 1 nodes; the total number of nodes in the cluster is now 3.

 ## Next steps

 * Explore other K8ssandra Operator [tasks]({{< relref "/tasks" >}}).